This guide outlines how to:

 Consider an incident as a major spill if the following criteria can be applied:

-NOTE: Some especially dangerous substances, such as mercury or highly corrosive acids, are considered as major spills at volumes less than 100 mL.
+NOTE: Some especially dangerous substances, such as mercury or highly corrosive acids, are considered as major spills at volumes less than 100 millilitres.

-If a chemical spill occurs in your workplace or somewhere else, refer to the chemical spill decision tree flowchart to step through the process of deciding if the incident should be classified as a minor spill or a major spill.
+The chemical spill decision tree flowchart can assist workplaces to work through the process of determining if a spill should be classed as a minor or major spill.

 Responding to liquid chemical spills quickly and effectively is crucial if you are to minimise potential harm to people and the environment.
 Once you have determined whether the incident is a minor or major spill, you can move forward with your incident management and spill response plan.